-Through the use of the 7 Habits, students begin to realize that they have control over much of what happens in their lives and can be true leaders.
+Through the use of the 7 Habits®, students begin to realize they have control over much of what happens in their lives and that they can be true leaders.
 Their choices can affect their day, their relationships, and their future.
-The 7 Habits will empower even the youngest students to stop and think about their choices and the different outcomes that may come with those choices.
+The 7 Habits will empower students to stop and think about their choices and the different outcomes that may come with those choices.